 - 74 The MREL policy recognises that a feasible and credible resolution strategy may involve the placement of loss-absorbing capacity in all parts of the resolution group. - 75 The SRB will issue internal MREL decisions for non-resolution entities, expanding the scope of entities covered.
 The SRB has already set transitional periods applying to targets for non-resolution entities, in accordance with the regime for transitional periods defined in Article 12k SRMR (see section 7).
-Information on eligible resources, including shortfalls, is collected via the liability data report (LDR) as well as an additional liability report (ALR)(73) tailored to the new eligibility regime established under Article 12g SRMR(74). - 76 The SRB notes that some elements of the eligibility framework will be further specified through Level 2 legislation.
+Information on eligible resources, including shortfalls, is collected via the liability data report (LDR)75 as well as the reporting under Commission Implementing Regulation (EU) 2021/76376 an additional liability report (ALR) tailored to the new eligibility regime established under Article 12g SRMR77. - 76 The SRB notes that some elements of the eligibility framework will be further specified through Level 2 legislation.
 Banks will need to comply with the requirements of these regulations following their publication in the Official Journal of the European Union.
-In particular, pending Level 2 acts will define methods serving to prevent the indirect subscription of internal MREL instruments by the resolution entity from hampering the smooth implementation of the resolution strategy ('daisy chains')(75); and on the form and nature of indirect funding and incentives to redeem(76).
+In particular, pending Level 2 acts will define methods serving to prevent the indirect subscription of internal MREL instruments by the resolution entity from hampering the smooth implementation of the resolution strategy ('daisy chains')78; and on the form and nature of indirect funding and incentives to redeem79.